basho-labs/little_riak_book/en/06-notes.md

 ## Locks, a cautionary tale

 While assembling the *Writing Applications* guide, I tried to develop a data model that would allow for reliable locking without strong consistency.
-That attempt failed, but rather than throw the idea away entirely, I decided to include it here to illustrate the complexities of coping with eventual consistency.
+While that attempt failed, I thought it would be better to include it to illustrate the complexities of coping with eventual consistency than to throw it away entirely.

-Basic premise: multiple workers may be assigned data sets to process, but each data set should be assigned to no more than one worker.
+Basic premise: multiple workers may be assigned datasets to process, but each dataset should be assigned to no more than one worker.

-In the absence of strong consistency, the best an application can do is use the `pr` and `pw` parameters (primary read, primary write) with a value of `quorum` or `n_val`.
+In the absence of strong consistency, the best an application can do is to use the `pr` and `pw` (primary read and primary write) parameters with a value of `quorum` or `n_val`.

-So, common features to all of these models:
+Common features to all of these models:

-* Lock for any given data set is a known key
+* Lock for any given dataset is a known key
 * Value is a unique identifier for the worker

 ### Lock, a first draft